-- (2) Notwithstanding the prohibitions in subsection (1), a hospital or an outpatient center for surgical services may refuse to appoint a physician to the governing body of the hospital or to the position of president of the medical staff or presiding officer of a medical staff committee if the physician or a partner or employee of the physician provides medical or health care services at, has an ownership interest in, or occupies a leadership position on the medical staff of a different hospital, hospital system, or health care facility require recusal of a physician member of the board, the president of the medical staff of the hospital or outpatient center for surgical services, or the presiding officer of a medical staff committee from financial decisions and information related to the hospital or outpatient center for surgical services if the physician member of the board, president of the hospital medical staff or outpatient center for surgical services staff, or the presiding officer of a medical staff committee has a conflict of interest relevant to those decisions or that information. - (3) For the purposes of this section, the following definitions apply: - (a) "Board" means the governing body or board of directors of a hospital or an outpatient center for surgical services. - (b) "Conflict of interest" means, notwithstanding the board's own conflict of interest policy, a situation in which a physician in a leadership position either individually or through an immediate family member, as defined in 15-30-602, or through a partner or employee of the physician has a financial interest in any health care facility that may compromise the board's fiduciary responsibility. - (c) (i) "Economic credentialing" means the denial of a physician's application for staff membership or clinical privileges to practice medicine in a hospital or an outpatient center for surgical services on criteria other than the individual's education, training, current competence, experience, ability, personal character, and judgment. - (ii) This term does not mean use by the hospital or the outpatient center for surgical services of: - (i)(A) exclusive contracts with physicians if the contracts do not violate the unfair trade practices provisions of Title 30, chapter 14, part 2; - (ii)(B) medical staff on-call requirements if the on-call requirements do not violate the unfair trade practices and consumer protection provisions of 30-14-103; or Title 30, chapter 14, part 2;
+- (2) Notwithstanding the prohibitions in subsection (1), a hospital or an outpatient center for surgical services may: - (a) refuse to appoint a physician to the governing body of the hospital board or to the position of president of the medical staff or presiding officer of a medical staff committee if a conflict of interest exists or the physician or a partner or an employee of the physician provides medical or health care services at, has an ownership interest in, or occupies a leadership position on the medical staff of a different hospital, hospital system, or health care facility; or - (b) require recusal of a physician member of the board, the president of the medical staff of the hospital or outpatient center for surgical services, or the presiding officer of a medical staff committee from financial decisions and information related to the hospital or outpatient center for surgical services if the physician member of the board, president of the hospital medical staff or outpatient center for surgical services staff, or the presiding officer of a medical staff committee has a conflict of interest relevant to those decisions or that information. - (3) For the purposes of this section, the following definitions apply: - (a) "Board" means the governing body or board of directors of a hospital or an outpatient center for surgical services. - (b) (i) "Conflict of interest" means, notwithstanding the board's own conflict of interest policy, a situation in which a physician in a leadership position either individually or through an immediate family member, as defined in 15-30-602, or through a partner or employee of the physician has a financial interest in any health care facility that may compromise the board's fiduciary responsibility. - (ii) For the purposes of subsection (3)(b)(i), a financial interest exists if a person directly or indirectly holds through business or investment a greater than 5% ownership interest in any health care facility licensed under this chapter that offers similar services to a hospital licensed under this chapter. - (c) (i) "Economic credentialing" means the denial of a physician's application for staff membership or clinical privileges to practice medicine in a hospital or an outpatient center for surgical services on criteria other than the individual's education, training, current competence, experience, ability, personal character, and judgment. - (ii) This term does not mean use by the hospital or the outpatient center for surgical services of: - (+)(A) exclusive contracts with physicians if the contracts do not violate the unfair trade practices provisions of Title 30, chapter 14, part 2;